Search

 Save Search

-If you have created a personal account, you can save a search to it and, optionally, set a search alert so that you are emailed when the search finds new results.
+If you have created a personal account, you can save a search to it.
 Full coverage is contained in the section on Personalisation in this online help resource.

 Email Results